IlyaSemenov/node-data-cleaner/README.md

 ### `clean.object()`

 Create a cleaner that validates an object by cleaning each key according to the provided fields schema.
-Object keys that are not present in the list of declared fields are thrown away.
+Object keys that are not present in the list of declared fields will be ignored.

 ```js
 const cleaner = clean.object({